Fluent85/workoutapp/README.md

 # workoutapp

 The goal for this project was for me to get more familiar with creating a Mongo database with a Mongoose schema and handle routes with Express.
+I am also adding PWA, progessive web application.
+This is a type of application software delivered through the web, built using common web technologies including HTML, CSS and JavaScript.
+It is intended to work on any platform that uses a standards-compliant browser.
+Functionality includes working offline, push notifications, and device hardware access, enabling creating user experiences similar to native applications on desktop and mobile devices.
+Since a progressive web app is a type of webpage or website known as a web application, there is no requirement for developers or users to install the web apps via digital distribution systems like Apple App Store or Google Play.    <a href="https://en.wikipedia.org/wiki/Progressive_web_application"> PWA</a>

 ## Motivation